rnowling/rnowling.github.io/_posts/2024-12-23-debian-kvm.md

 Last login: Mon Dec 23 21:10:41 2024 from 192.168.122.1
 debian@localhost:~$
 ```

+## Update 12/30/2024: Arm64 Support
+I tested these instructions on arm64 using my newly-acquired [System75 Thelio Astra](https://rnowling.github.io/system/administration/2024/12/23/astra-first-impressions.html).
+Except for needing to use the `debian-12-genericcloud-arm64.qcow2` image, everything documented above worked without issue.
+I ran
+into a small hiccup when trying to remove the VM.
+The VM seems to be created with a NVRam backing file, so deleting the VM
+requires passing the `--nvram` flag to `virsh undefine`.

 ## References
 I found the following references helpful when figuring out how to get this working.